wp-plugins/contact-bank/readme.txt

-<a href="http://tech-banker.com/forum/contact-bank-support/" target="_blank">Support Desk - feel free to ask your Queries</a>
+<a href="http://tech-banker.com/forums/forum/contact-bank-support/" target="_blank">Support Desk - feel free to ask your Queries</a>

-<a href="http://tech-banker.com/contact-bank/" target="_blank">Upgrade to Pro Version</a>
+<a href="http://tech-banker.com/products/wp-contact-bank/" target="_blank">Upgrade to Pro Version</a>

 <a href="https://www.facebook.com/TechBanker/" target="_blank">Like & Support us on Facebook</a>

-**The following are other famous Plugins developed and maintained by Tech Banker**

-* [Gallery Bank](http://wordpress.org/extend/plugins/gallery-bank/) - Gallery Bank is an easy to use Responsive WordPress Gallery Plugin for photos, videos, galleries and albums.
-* [Captcha Bank](http://wordpress.org/extend/plugins/captcha-bank/) - An easy to use powerful wordpress Captcha Plugin to prevent spam on your site

 ### Key Features of Contact Bank - WordPress Form Designer